-When working in a team, we are operating either from a self-focused Inward Mindset or an impact-focused Outward Mindset.
-When we are operating from an others inclusive impact focused Outward Mindset, our actions are naturally more helpful to others.
-Here are some habitual patterns that are indicative of an Outward Mindset:
+When working in a team, we operate either from a Self-focused Mindset or an Impact-focused Mindset (The Arbinger Institute, n.d.).
+When operating from an inclusive, Impact-focused Mindset, our actions are naturally more helpful to others.
+Here are some habitual patterns that are indicative of an Impact-focused Mindset:

 - Catching yourself making assumptions about others.

-- Instead of taking things personally, being curious to understand the needs, objectives and challenges that are driving other people’s actions.
+- Instead of taking things personally, being curious to understand the needs, objectives, and challenges driving other people’s actions.

-- When something goes wrong, taking a pause to assess your mindset before looking for solutions.
+- When something goes wrong, pausing and assess your mindset before finding solutions.

-- Helping reframe judgments from others into underlying observation, feelings, needs and requests.
+- Helping reframe judgments from others into underlying observations, feelings, needs, and requests.
 When someone complains, using phrases like When ___, do you feel ___ because it is important for you that ___.
 Would you like ___?